Getting into graduate school

 Many VCU grads go on to pursue further graduate or professional studies.
 If you’re thinking about applying, begin the process early.
 While every program is different, it normally takes several months to apply to a graduate or professional program.
 Here are some ways you can make the process easier for yourself.

 Most applications can take anywhere from three months to a year, depending on the type of program.
 While some programs only require a school-specific application, others might include standardized tests, resume/CV, references, essay questions and an interview.
-By knowing the specific requirements, you can plan for all the appropriate steps you will need to take.
+By knowing the specific requirements and the attributes of each school, you can plan for all the appropriate steps you will need to take.

 To help you in your planning, try our grad school comparison checklist.